rvforest/tagkit/docs/source/development/contributing.md

     # Use the image in your test
 ```

+### Schema and validation

+We provide a machine-readable JSON Schema used by CI to validate the test image config files.
+Contributors should continue to rely on the short example above when adding or editing entries.
+For strict validation the project maintains:

+- `tests/conf/img-metadata.schema.json` — JSON Schema used by tests
+- `tests/test_conf_schemas.py` — pytest that validates `tests/conf/test-img-metadata.json` and `tests/conf/doctest-img-metadata.json`

+Summary of the required structure:

+- Top-level keys: filenames ending with `.jpg` or `.jpeg`.
+- Each filename maps to an object with a required `tags` array.
+- Each tag is an object with required fields:
+  - `id` (integer)
+  - `name` (string)
+  - `value` (string, number, or array)
+  - `ifd` (one of `"0th"`, `"1st"`, `"Exif"`, `"GPS"`)

 #### `tests/conf/doctest-img-metadata.json`

 This file generates images for use in doctests - both in MyST markdown documentation and in API docstrings.